vladmalik/ABStats.js/README.md

 **normalAreaPctToZ()**

-Gives the 2-tailed z value such that the area under the Standard Normal Curve between -z and z is pct%
+Gives the 2-tailed z value such that the area under the Standard Normal Curve between -z and z is pct%.
+It's the inverse of normalAreaZToPct()

 **normalAreaZToPct_left()**